- mbostock’s chart api is nice for various data processing

 ARGH!
 Why can’t we all just get along?
 What is even the modern best practice?

-npm is the de-facto standard for shipping and importing packages in browser code, which is confusing as it was originally set up to handle packages for the node.js server. :man_shrugging: It is also suspect and unaccountable.
+npm is the de-facto standard for shipping and importing packages in browser code, which is confusing as it was originally set up to handle packages for the node.js server. 🤷♂ It is also suspect and unaccountable.

 yarn is a Facebook-backed

-npm competitor that runs on more or less the same
+npm competitor that runs on more or less the same infrastructure, with certain principled differences I will not learn or care until required by circumstance.

 The most popular module bundler was Browserify, which was released in 2011 and pioneered the usage of node.js style require statements on the frontend (which is essentially what enabled npm to become the frontend package manager of choice).
 Around 2015, webpack eventually became the more widely used module bundler (fueled by the popularity of the React frontend framework, which took full advantage of webpack’s various features).